 The way you get your website in front of them?
-Be helpful and answer their questions.
+Be helpful and answer them.

-If you’re still doubting your credibility, consider this story:
+If you’re doubting your credibility, consider this story:

 Katherine is not in great physical health.
 She’s been much heavier before, lost a decent amount of weight, and considers herself to now be a “relatively average” body type.